What Is Binge Drinking

 The time to get worried

 about binge drinking and the consequences, is when someone binge drinks regularly and does so either with the same, small group of people or alone.
-This can be a sign that alcohol is being used as a form of escapism, and can ultimately lead to alcohol dependence.
+This can be a sign that alcohol is being used as a form of escapism.
+Binge drinking and excessive alcohol use could increase a person’s risk of alcohol use disorder (AUD).

 Young adults in particular take to binge drinking because they want to get drunk and just let loose.
 It is more often than not a conscious choice, even though many who suffer from the effects of a drunken night out can't even recall some of the events that may have taken place during the excessive drinking episode.